-We have zero tolerance for child abuse and other harm and are committed to acting in students' best interests and keeping them safe from harm.
+We have no tolerance for child abuse, racism, bullying or other harm and are committed to acting in students' best interests and keeping them safe from harm.

 The School regards its child safety responsibilities with the utmost importance and, as such, is committed to providing the necessary resources to ensure compliance with all relevant child protection laws and regulations and maintaining a child safe culture.